Home > Blog > Python >

 8) Python (//=) Floor Division

-Floor division divides the value found in the left hand side with the value of right hand operand.
-The integer value becomes the left hand Operand value.
+Floor division divides the value found on the left-hand side with the value of the right-hand operand.
+The integer value becomes the left-hand Operand value.

 Example;